missrr87/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. how to delete a specific file type and name
 11. how to count directories and subdirectories in the current directory
 12. how to list 10 of the newest file
+13. how to sort and print words that appear once